 ** For exclusively tailored UK company limited by guarantee formation (with guaranteed business bank account with Barclays, RBS, Lloyds or in Switzerland, Malta and Saint Vincent, registered office address service in London or Scotland, VAT registration, non-profit company legal & business service address, SAIL address, director service address, nominee director and nominee secretary, etc.), please contact us to confer your incorporation requirements & obtain the estimate of company limited by guarantee formation costs.

-Sameday non-profit company formation: a company limited by guarantee is an alternative way to structure your business and has many advantages over a self-employed or traditional partnership if used correctly.
-Therefore, if you are thinking of UK non-profit company registration, get in touch with Coddan Formations Agency for help and advice and ask about our new UK non-profit company startup package that saves you money.
+A company limited by guarantee is an alternative way to structure your business and has many advantages over a self-employed or traditional partnership if used correctly.
+Therefore, if you are thinking of UK non-profit company registration, get in touch with Coddan for help and advice and ask about our new UK non-profit company startup package that saves you money.
 A limited by guarantee company refgistration is not complex to setting up than a partnership, and there are additional costs involved, so it might not be the most effective structure for everyone.
 However, if you are thinking of a non-profit company establishment and get help, and then get in touch with Coddan for expert limited by guarantee company registration advice.
 If you need an assistance with registration of a private company limited by guarantee in UK, you can also speak to our business advisors between 9.30am-6.00pm Monday to Friday by telephoning + (0) 207.935.5171 or + (0) 330.808.0089 (national rates).

 What type of organisations should register as a company limited by guarantee?
 A company limited by guarantee does not have shareholders; instead it has has members who act as guarantors.
 However, there is one crucial protection for those involved: if the organisation fails and goes on to run up debts, the members can't be held personally liable.